Twitter Instagram RSS Vimeo

 Geographical changes

-November 25, 2013 border, history, philosophy
+By Ian M Packham November 25, 2013 March 9, 2021 border, history, Latest, philosophy

 An early birthday gift of a replica mid-eighteenth century globe depicting the best cartographic knowledge of the era, and the arrival of my thirtieth birthday, got me thinking just how much the geography of our cramped little planet remains in flux even today.
-Dating to the time when calculations were … Continue reading
+Dating to the time when calculations were… Continue reading

 No comments